Why Visual Supports Make a Big Difference

 3. Storing food and toy pictures in specific areas teaches categorization skills, aiding your child’s vocabulary development.
 We use this strategy to store new information and broaden both use and understanding for vocabulary words.
 Compiling food pictures in the kitchen and toy images in the family room teaches your child organization based on category.

-Sample images from Custom Boards by Smarty Ears apps
+Sample of visual supports from Custom Boards by Smarty Ears apps

 As your child becomes familiar with actual photographs of objects, you can transition to digitally produced pictures.
 These images are the creation of a digitally encoded representation of the visual characteristics of an object, such as an image of a ball that is not a photograph.
 Consult with your child’s speech pathologist to create a picture vocabulary, especially if your child has limited verbal skills or needs long-term support.
 If digital visuals are needed, then consider purchasing an iPad app.
 Custom Boards by Smarty Ears apps is well worth every penny!